-CDC Employees Call Out Agency's 'Toxic Culture Of Racial Aggression'
+CDC Employees Call Out Agency's 'Toxic Culture Of Racial Aggressions'

 Jones says her understanding is that Redfield's response did not address the specific requests for action in the letter.
 "I find that disheartening and disrespectful," she says.

-In the letter, the authors point to a variety of "well-meaning, yet under-funded" efforts to diversify the agency's workforce over the past several decades, and assert that none of them have made much difference.
-They note that Black employees represent only 10% of senior leadership and 6% of CDC's 2019 class of the Epidemic Intelligence Service, a fellowship program described as "the training ground for tomorrow's leaders within the agency."
+In the letter, the authors point to a variety of "well-meaning, yet under-funded" efforts to diversify the agency's workforce over the past several decades and assert that none of them have made much difference.
+They note that Black employees represent only 10% of senior leadership and 6% of the CDC's 2019 class of the Epidemic Intelligence Service, a fellowship program described as "the training ground for tomorrow's leaders within the agency."

-It describes an "old boy/girl network" where white managers promote white staff while allegedly stifling and discouraging Black staff.
+It describes an "old boy/girl network," where white managers promote white staff while allegedly stifling and discouraging Black staff, and a "pervasive and toxic culture of racial aggressions."
 It also says that hundreds of Equal Employment Opportunity complaints have been filed by Black employees in the past decades, many of them unresolved.

 "Systemic racism is not just a concept perpetrated outside these walls," the letter reads.
 "It is a crushing reality for people of color in their daily lived experiences here at CDC."

-The authors make seven demands for action, including diversifying senior leadership, addressing racism in CDC's culture, and publicly declaring racism a public health crisis in the U.S.
+The authors make seven demands for action, including diversifying senior leadership, addressing racism in the CDC's culture, and publicly declaring racism a public health crisis in the U.S.

-CDC has stumbled in its attempts to address the disproportionate impact of the coronavirus on Black Americans and other communities of color.
-Although data are incomplete, Black and Latino people in the U.S. are at least two times more likely than white people to die from COVID-19, and three times more likely to get sick.
+The CDC has stumbled in its attempts to address the disproportionate impact of the coronavirus on Black Americans and other communities of color.
+Although data are incomplete, Black and Latino people in the U.S. are at least two times more likely than white people to die from COVID-19 and three times more likely to get sick.

-Congress required CDC to report data to lawmakers about COVID-19 and racial disparities.
-But the agency's first report, sent to lawmakers in May, was panned by Sen. Patty Murray, D-Wash., as a "lazy, four-page copy and paste project," that mostly consisted of links to CDC web pages.
-The agency's follow-up in June was longer, but also "incomplete" and "still inadequate to the task at hand," according to written statement from Murray.
+Congress required the CDC to report data to lawmakers about COVID-19 and racial disparities.
+But the agency's first report, sent to lawmakers in May, was panned by Sen. Patty Murray, D-Wash., as a "lazy, four-page copy and paste project" that mostly consisted of links to CDC webpages.
+The agency's follow-up in June was longer, but also "incomplete" and "still inadequate to the task at hand," according to a written statement from Murray.

 "I think that it's telling that here I am, sitting on the outside, a former CDC employee, and I've been able to scoop the agency [...] in the data that I've been able to publish on COVID-19's impact on African Americans," he says.
 "CDC has still not really come up with anything meaningful about what's taking place in Black and brown communities around COVID-19.
 That to me is shameful, and shows that the scientists who are there who can do that work are not necessarily being empowered to do that work."